-Prior to the completion of this offering, we will effect a reorganization.
-MeiraGTx Holdings plc, an exempted company incorporated under Cayman Islands law, will become the direct parent of MeiraGTx Limited and the holding company of the business and will be the issuer of ordinary shares in this offering.
-Prior to this offering, MeiraGTx Holdings plc will have only engaged in activities incidental to its formation, the corporate reorganization and this offering.
-Accordingly, financial information for MeiraGTx Holdings plc and a discussion and analysis of its results of operations and financial condition for the period of its operations prior to the reorganization would not be meaningful and are not presented.
-Following the corporate reorganization, our financial statements will present the results of operations of MeiraGTx Holdings plc and its consolidated subsidiaries.
+Following the effectiveness of this registration statement and prior to the start of trading of our ordinary shares on the Nasdaq Global Select Market, we will effect a corporate reorganization, pursuant to which the outstanding shares of MeiraGTx Limited will be exchanged for equivalent shares of MeiraGTx Holdings plc.
+MeiraGTx Holdings plc will become the direct parent of MeiraGTx Limited and the holding company of the business and will be the issuer of ordinary shares in this offering.
+We refer to these events in this prospectus as the "Corporate Reorganization."
+Prior to this offering, MeiraGTx Holdings plc will have only engaged in activities incidental to its formation, the Corporate Reorganization and this offering.
+Accordingly, financial information for MeiraGTx Holdings plc and a discussion and analysis of its results of operations and financial condition for the period of its operations prior to the Corporate Reorganization would not be meaningful and are not presented.
+Following the Corporate Reorganization, the historical financial statements of MeiraGTx Limited and its consolidated subsidiaries will present the results of operations of MeiraGTx Holdings plc and its consolidated subsidiaries.